 In order to qualify for the Ensemble ACJW partnership, please ensure the following:

-Within two weeks of receiving this application, Ensemble ACJW's Education and Community Associate Manager will contact the school’s instrumental music specialist.
+Within two weeks of receiving your application, Ensemble ACJW's Education Manager will contact the school’s instrumental music specialist.
 If your school meets the criteria, a site visit will be scheduled.
 The site visit will include two class or ensemble observations and a meeting with the prospective partner music specialist and principal.
-Schools selected for participation in this program will be partnered with an incoming Ensemble ACJW fellow.

 $1,500 each year.